Pechaya Wattanamontree

-Pechaya Wattanamontree (พีชญา วัฒนามนตรี; RTGS: Phichaya Watthanamontri; born 28 April 1989), who goes by the nickname Min (มิน), is a Thai model and actress.
+Pechaya Wattanamontree (พีชญา วัฒนามนตรี; RTGS: Phichaya Watthanamontri; born 28 April 1989), nicknamed Min (มิน), is a Thai model and actress.

+She has been arrested for public fraud in The iCon Group case and is detained in prison pending trial.

 Early life

 Pechaya is a native of Nam Phong district, Khon Kaen province.
 She was born on 28 April 1989, as the second child of Supat Wattanamontree (former mayor of Nam Phong district) and Kanchana Wattanamontree.
 Her family operates a real estate business, a housing project and is a building material distributor in Khon Kaen.

 Pechaya graduated from Khon Kaen University, Secondary Division where she played basketball.
 She received the gold medal at the Unity No. 29 Chamchuri Games.
 She was an exchange student at the World Experience program at Columbia Falls High School, Montana.
 She graduated with a bachelor's degree from the Faculty of Liberal Arts Arts Business English from Assumption University on 18 January 2014.